Value-added tax (VAT)

 Securities transaction tax

 Securities transaction tax (at the rate of 0.5% for unlisted shares or interest) is imposed on the transfer of shares or interest, but the government is authorised to adjust the tax rate in certain circumstances.
-The flexible tax rate prescribed by the Presidential Decree is 0.3% (including 0.15% of agriculture and fishery surtax) for shares traded on the Korea Stock Exchange and 0.3% for shares traded on the Korean Securities Dealers Automated Quotations (KOSDAQ) or the Korea New Exchange (KONEX).
+The flexible tax rate prescribed by the Presidential Decree is 0.25% (including agriculture and fishery surtax) for shares traded on the Korea Stock Exchange, 0.25% for shares traded on the Korean Securities Dealers Automated Quotations (KOSDAQ), and 0.1% for shares traded on the Korea New Exchange (KONEX).

 Acquisition tax is charged on the price of real estate, motor vehicles, construction equipment, golf membership, boats, etc. The acquisition tax rate varies depending on the type of assets subject to the tax, ranging from 0.96% to 4.6%.
 A weighted rate is charged on acquisitions in a designated metropolitan area or on acquisition of luxury items, such as villas, golf courses, and yachts.

 Stamp tax is levied on a person who prepares a document certifying establishment, transfer, or change of rights to property in Korea.
 The stamp tax ranges from KRW 50 to KRW 350,000, depending on the type of taxable document.
 The electronic stamp system has been implemented to make it mandatory to use stamps bought online rather than paper stamps bought in banks or post offices.

 Gift tax is imposed on a person who acquires any property or value increase by gift.
 If CIT or individual income tax is imposed on the gifted property, however, the gift tax shall not be imposed.
 Gift tax ranges from 10% on not more than KRW 100 million in tax base to the top marginal tax rate of 50%.

 Employers are required to withhold income taxes at source on a monthly basis, finalise their employees' tax liability, and file the final tax settlement receipt with the tax authorities no later than the tenth day of March of the following year.